 Note to the reader: This is a mostly made up talk and is provided as a general example.
 It should give you an idea of what types of information to include, the lowest level of detail to use, and the overall flow of a good submission.
-Your detailed outline (#5) need not look like or be formatted as you see here, but it should contain enough information to convince us of the merits of your talk.
-This should be above and beyond the information contained in your abstract.
+Your detailed outline (#5) need not look like or be formatted as you see here – in fact, it should probably contain more than what we demonstrate here.
+Just make sure it has enough information to convince us of the merits of your talk above and beyond the information contained in your abstract.

 1. Title of Presentation